WCHS Course Handbook

 - Emphasis on modeling and statistics

-- For students interested in social sciences, natural sciences, medicine, statistics, business, engineering, some economics, psychology and design
+- Suitable for social sciences, natural sciences, medicine, statistics, business, engineering, economics, psychology, and design

 IB CORE COMPONENTS